-Fortunately, the Life Insurance Calculator makes the process of calculating how much life insurance you need very simple.
-Just complete a few simple inputs and the calculator will do the rest.
+Fortunately, this Life Insurance Calculator makes the process of calculating how much life insurance you need very simple.
+Just complete a few simple inputs and the calculator does the rest for you.

 Where Do You Buy Life Insurance?

-Also, make sure you assess the financial ratings of the company before buying your life insurance policy so that you can have confidence they will be around when it is time to collect.
+Also, make sure you assess the financial ratings of the company before buying your life insurance policy so you can be confident they will still be in business and able to pay when it is time to collect.

 - Consider term life insurance, as it is usually cheaper than permanent life insurance.

 - For couples, take a joint life policy.
-This is more expensive than a single policy but this will give you greater coverage.
+This is more expensive than a single policy, but it will also give you greater coverage.